techmyth/techmyth.github.io/content/posts/homelab-ontap-documentacion-asbuiltreport.en.md

 PS /home/rebelinux>
 ```

-The report was created specifically for the version of “NetApp PowerShell Toolkit” >= 9.9.1.2106.
+The report was created specifically for the version of `NetApp PowerShell Toolkit` >= 9.9.1.2106.
 To validate what version you have or if it has been installed you can use the Get-Module command as shown in the following example:

-Note: Additionally I validate the version of “AsBuiltReport.Core” which is an additional dependency to be able to generate the report.
+Note: Additionally I validate the version of `AsBuiltReport.Core` which is an additional dependency to be able to generate the report.

 ```text
 PS /home/rebelinux> >Get-Module> -ListAvailable -Name >@('AsBuiltReport.Core','Netapp.Ontap')>